gentallman/Decode_Gaming_Behavior/README.md

 Our mission is simple: understand player engagement, track their progress through levels and hurdles, and spot gaming trends – from kill counts to headshots.

 As we explore this gaming world, we're armed with algorithms and analytics, but also a strong curiosity to understand gamers.
 Every insight brings us closer to our goal – creating a gaming experience that captivates and challenges players.

+### Solved 16 distinct questions, uncovering patterns and insights using SQL concepts such as subqueries, joins, stored procedures, aggregate functions, CTEs, and window functions.

 ## Contact